DianaDai426/cs97_cashbook/README.md

-Go into the directory with these files and type 'node index' to start
+Go into the directory with these files and type 'npm install'

+Then, type 'node index' to start.

 This works on http://localhost:5000